NovaUNL/Supernova/README.md

-# KLEEP
+# Supernova
-(name subject to change)

 Info:
 ## Who
 Some students.

 ## What
-The sources of the Kleep portal.
+The sources of the Supernova portal.
 A service made to help students, wrapping around CLIP (the campus system), and providing some useful services.

 It still is in early development.